-- Ensure adoption and consistent application of appropriate inpatient and outpatient medical necessity criteria - Ensure appropriate concurrent review and discharge planning of inpatient stays is conducted - Develop, implement and monitor the provision of care coordination, disease management and case management functions
+- Ensure adoption and consistent application of appropriate inpatient and outpatient medical necessity criteria - Ensure appropriate concurrent review and discharge planning of inpatient stays is conducted - Develop, implement and monitor the provision of care coordination, disease management and case management functions - Monitor, analyze and implement appropriate interventions based on utilization data, including identifying and correcting over or under utilization of services - Monitor prior authorization functions and assure that decisions are made in a consistent manner based on clinical criteria and meet timeliness standards.

-- Monitor, analyze and implement appropriate interventions based on utilization data, including identifying and correcting over or under utilization of services - n.
+n.
 Behavioral Health Coordinator who shall be a behavioral health professional as described in Health Services Rule R9-20.
 The Behavioral Health Coordinator shall devote sufficient time to ensure that the Contractor's behavioral health referral and coordination activities are implemented per AHCCCS requirements.